osvaldokalvaitir/reactjs-ignite2022-project6/README.md

 </h3>

 <p align="center">
-  :open_book: Ignite Design System using tsup, Storybook for React, storybook-addon-a11y and storybook-addon-a11y.
+  :open_book: Ignite Design System Application using tsup, Storybook for React, storybook-addon-a11y and storybook-addon-a11y.
 Monorepo with Turborepo.
 CI/CD publishing to Github Pages and npm using GitHub Actions, @changesets/cli and cache with Vercel.
 Versioning with @changesets/cli

 </p>